Prompsit/mutnmt/README.md

 ### Preloaded engines

 You can build MutNMT with preloaded engines so that users have something to translate and inspect with.
-Before building the Docker image, include the engines you want to preload in the `app/preloaded` folder (create it if it does not exist).
+Before building the Docker image, include the engines you want to preload in the `app/preloaded` folder.

-This folder is **ignored by Docker** in order to make build process faster and the image smaller, so you should mount it as a volume.
+Create the `app/preloaded` folder even if you don't want to include any preloaded engines.
+This folder is ignored by Docker in order to make build process faster and the image smaller, so it is mounted by default as a volume.

 Each engine must be stored in its own folder, and must have been trained with [JoeyNMT](https://github.com/joeynmt/joeynmt).
 MutNMT will use the `model/train.log` to retrieve information about the engine, so make sure that file is available.